How does this work? How can I have Internet without the Internet!?

 What sites do you allow?
 What sites do you block?

 In general, we provide access to business-oriented sites, Torah sites, informational sites, and shopping sites.
 We generally don't provide access to web portals, search engines, entertainment and games sites, children's sites, social sites, and blogs.
 These are our guidelines, and we find that there are exceptions in both directions.

 Who decides whether to allow any particular site?

 Can I add sites?
 How often?
 Is there a limit to the number of sites I can request?

 You can certainly add sites.
 We have no policy for how often or how many, and we'd like to keep it this way.
 The idea here is not to provide the Internet.
 It's to provide access to sites you need.
 If someone has a need for 1000 websites and needs to add 20 new ones each day, then YeshivaNet may not be the service for him or her.
-We have customers who access several hundred websites.
+We have customers who access hundreds of websites.

 How do I request to add a new site?